uai-ufmg/uai-ufmg.github.io/content/seminars/PREDEP/index.md

 abstract: Francisco Neves, a student at UAI Laboratory, spoke about Algorithm Partitioning for PREDEP.
 He showed the development and application of a partitioning intended to improve the estimation of PREDEP metric, which evaluates the predictability between variables.

-summary: Seminar presented by Francisco Neves on PREDEP (05/07/2024 at 2 pm).
+summary: Seminar presented by Francisco Neves on PREDEP (05/07/2024 at 2 PM).

 tags: []